metabase/metabase/docs/troubleshooting-guide/sql-logic.md

 **To find foreign keys or schema relationships for nested queries**
 1. Look for explicitly defined metadata (models only).
-2. If you're building off of someone else's work, ask the original owner of the query, saved question, or model.
+2. If you're building off of someone else's work, ask the original creator of the query, saved question, or model.
 3. Compare the rows from your data samples.

 ## Are you still stuck?

 Search or ask the [Metabase community][discourse].

-[common-join-problems]: /learn/sql-questions/sql-join-types#common-problems-with-sql-joins
 [cte-def]: /glossary/cte
 [data-reference-docs]: ../users-guide/12-data-model-reference.html
 [discourse]: https://discourse.metabase.com/
-[etl-learn]: /learn/analytics/etl-landscape
 [foreign-key-docs]: ../12-data-model-reference.html#foreign-keys
 [how-metabase-executes-sql-queries]: ../users-guide/writing-sql.html#how-metabase-executes-sql-queries
 [how-metabase-executes-sql-variables]: ../users-guide/referencing-saved-questions-in-queries.html#saved-question-as-a-common-table-expression-cte